Home Heat Pump Guide

 For a typical three-bedroom semi-detached home:

 Costs vary depending on your home's size, insulation level, how many radiators need upgrading, and regional labour rates.
+If you are also considering solar panels to offset electricity costs, a combined approach can reduce running costs even further.
 Use our heat pump calculator for a personalised estimate, or get free quotes from local MCS-certified installers.

 Common Installation Mistakes to Avoid